Loft Labs promises self-service Kubernetes access for all developers

 Loft Labs claims a number of Fortune 500 companies as clients, including “one of the world’s largest car manufacturers” and a major U.S. financial institution.
 Customers it’s willing to name-check include Gusto, Urbint, and HqO.

-This early traction, alongside revenue growth, has seen Loft Labs raise a $4.6 million in seed funding.
+This early traction, alongside revenue growth, has allowed Loft Labs to raise $4.6 million in seed funding.
 The round was led by Fusion Fund, an early-stage venture capital fund that has previously backed the likes of Lyft and Elon Musk’s SpaceX.
-Other investors in the round include RTP Seed, Emergent Ventures, Berkeley SkyDeck Fund, and Puppet CTO Abby Kearns.
+Other investors in the round included RTP Seed, Emergent Ventures, Berkeley SkyDeck Fund, and Puppet CTO Abby Kearns.

 As is often the case, if you want to know what’s hot in technology, follow the money.
 Kubernetes has spurred a burgeoning ecosystem of commercial companies, and investors have shown they are eager to join the party.
 Just last month, Kubernetes operations management platform Rafay raised $25 million.
 And over the past year, numerous companies from the Kubernetes space have attracted the attention of bigger tech companies, including New Relic, which snapped up Kubernetes observability platform Pixie Labs; Red Hat, which bought Kubernetes security startup StackRox; Rapid7, which acquired Alcide; and Cisco, which bought not one but two Kubernetes companies.